0xcad/free_to_play/notes.md

 * super chat obv
 * terms of service + privacy policy in google thing
 * tutorial + program
-* page on the website where you can see all purchases as they come in

 September 19th and 20th the show